Important

 • Does not replace a clinical examination by a qualified dermatologist.

-• Should not be used to delay seeking medical care.
+• Should not be used as a reason to delay seeking medical care.

 When to see a doctor

-Always consult a qualified healthcare professional if you notice any of the following:
+Always consult a doctor or other healthcare professional if you notice any of the following:

 • A new mole or skin spot that is changing in size, shape, or colour.